Glossary

 - Process:

-- Instance segmentation models process these images to identify and segment each pedestrian.
+- Instance segmentation models identify and segment each pedestrian.

-- The system uses this information to predict pedestrian movement and adjust vehicle behavior.
+- The system predicts movement and adjusts vehicle behavior.

 - Benefits: